hathora/builder/docs/client.md

 - React: `hathora create-plugin-react <type>`
 - Lit: `hathora create-plugin-view <type>`

-For example, you can create aa plugin for type `Foo` using React by running `hathora create-plugin-react Foo`.
+For example, you can create a plugin for type `Foo` using React by running `hathora create-plugin-react Foo`.
 This will cause the debug app to render your plugin's component anywhere `Foo` shows up in the state tree (instead of the rendering the default json view).

 Plugins receive the following properties as input: